GeoNode/geonode-summit-2016/logistics/index.md

 http://www.worldhotelriparoma.com/
 ```

 For our block, we have a special rate of **€ 99 per night**.
 Rate includes American Buffet Breakfast, Vat and Service – city tax 6 Euro per person per day excluded.
 Unlimited WiFi is also included.
-The deadline to book under this block is **November 14, 2016**.
-If the reservation is cancelled after **November 14**, then you are charged a cancellation fee equal to **2 nights**.
-If you cancel before November 14, there is no cancellation fee.
+The deadline to book under this block is **extended to November 16, 2016**.
+If the reservation is cancelled after **November 16**, then you are charged a cancellation fee equal to **2 nights**.
+If you cancel before November 16, there is no cancellation fee.
 Please use the following block code when booking: **"GeoNode Summit 2016/DuFour"**.
 Be sure to include **"/DuFour"**.
 The easiest way to book is to follow this booking link on **yourreservation.net**.

 [https://www.yourreservation.net/tb3/?bf=HA1ROMRI&iataNumber=RMBLK](https://www.yourreservation.net/tb3/?bf=HA1ROMRI&iataNumber=RMBLK).